 If your down payment is less than 20 percent, you’ll be required to pay FHA mortgage insurance premiums (MIP).
 MIP are fees you pay to protect the lender in case you default on your loan.
 In most cases, FHA borrowers pay MIP at closing and every year for the life of their loan.

 Why do different mortgage lenders have different FHA credit score requirements?

 Each mortgage lender has the flexibility to decide what loans they wish to offer and the lowest credit scores they’re willing to accept.
 Even though the FHA has requirements, FHA-approved lenders can also impose their own standards, a practice known as “overlaying,” depending on the level of risk they’re willing to tolerate.
 That’s why you might see different FHA credit score requirements with different lenders.

 “We have large lenders in this country that exited from doing government loans five or more years ago,” says Tait.
 “Some of them just won’t do an FHA loan.”

 How to boost your credit score to meet FHA loan requirements

-An important first step?
-Make sure your credit report is correct.
-If there’s anything listed there that you don’t recognize, work with creditors to remove incorrect items.
-You may also need to work to pay off any debt that’s fallen into collections — which can seriously hurt your credit score — or contact previous lenders to clear out any old or resolved debt that’s been paid off.
+When you check your credit report, make sure it’s correct.
+If there’s anything listed there you don’t recognize, work with creditors to remove incorrect items.
+You might also need to work to pay off any debt that’s fallen into collections — which can seriously hurt your score — or contact previous lenders to clear out any old or resolved debt that’s been paid off.
 Other steps you can take include making on-time payments, paying down existing debts as much as possible and refraining from taking out other loans or applying for new forms of credit as you’re shopping around.

-FHA loans aren’t right for everyone, but they can be advantageous for certain borrowers.
-The best way to determine the right mortgage for you is to work with a mortgage lender and learn about your options.
+FHA loans aren’t right for everyone, but they can be advantageous for borrowers with lower credit scores.
+The best way to determine the right mortgage for you is to work with a mortgage lender to learn about your options.